nyeogmi/moogle/README.md

 - Each bat has one cave. (and no more) Each cave belongs to many bats. (`ManyToOne<Bat, Cave>`)
 - Each bat has many victims.
 Each victim belongs to many bats. (`ManyToMany<Bat, Victim>`)

+Moogle additionally provides one extra specialization of `Pom`, called `FloatingPom`.
+It allocates once per element, which is not performant, but its entire interface can be used from an immutable ref, making it far easier to use.

 ## What properties do Moogle data structures have?

 `moogle` data structures are designed around sacrificing performance to provide a simpler API or achieve greater consistency.
 Below is a quick summary of the design decisions `moogle` makes: